 Finally, do you have any regrets and would you do it all again?

 This is perhaps the most important question you will ask any former or existing franchisee.

 Ask all franchisees whether they have any regrets in relation to buying into the franchise and, if they had their time over, would they buy the franchise again?

 The answer to this question will give you a clear indication of the franchisee’s overall satisfaction with the franchise.
 If they say no, ask them to explain why.

 Asking these questions is critical if you want to make a truly informed decision when you buy a franchise.
 After you have made these enquiries the next step is to have a franchising lawyer look over the franchise agreement and highlight any important provisions.

-Call us on 1300 544 755 to have one of our franchise lawyers look over your franchise agreement with fixed-fee certainty.
+Call us on 1300 544 755 or fill out the form on this page to have one of our franchise lawyers look over your franchise agreement with fixed-fee certainty.

 We appreciate your feedback – your submission has been successfully received.